Jack-slonaker1/eye-tracker/README.md

 # eye-tracker
 this app will follow your mouse around the screen

+How to run:
 download the files and add to vscode run the .html file in a browser move the mouse and watch the eyes follow!

+Future improvements
+add multiple eyes and make movements more fluid

 MIT License